heroku-examples/java-spring-12factor/presentation.md

 ## Keep Environments Similar

 *   **Principle:** Minimize dev, staging, & prod differences.
-    *   Align Gaps: Time, Personnel, Tools (same types & versions).
+    *   Remove Gaps: Time, Personnel, Tools (same types & versions).
 *   **Why?**
     *   Avoids "it works on my machine" surprises.
     *   Yields reliable releases, faster debugging.
     *   Enables CI/CD for **continuous deployment**.

 <!--
-"We now arrive at Factor X: Dev/Prod Parity.
-The guiding principle here, directly from `12factor.net`, is to 'Keep development, staging, and production as similar as possible.'"

-"Historically, significant gaps existed between how a developer worked locally and how the application ran in production.
-The Twelve-Factor App methodology aims to shrink these gaps to facilitate **continuous deployment**."
+We now arrive at Factor X: Dev/Prod Parity.
+The guiding principle here, directly from `12factor.net`, is to 'Keep development, staging, and production as similar as possible.'.
+Historically, significant gaps existed between how a developer worked locally and how the application ran in production.
+The Twelve-Factor App methodology aims to shrink these gaps to facilitate **continuous deployment**.

-"The official documentation highlights three key gaps we need to bridge:"
+The official documentation highlights three key gaps we need to bridge:
-"1.  **The Time Gap:** In traditional models, code might take days, weeks, or even months to reach production.
-A twelve-factor app aims to reduce this to hours or minutes."
+1.  **The Time Gap:** In traditional models, code might take days, weeks, or even months to reach production.
+A twelve-factor app aims to reduce this to hours or minutes.
-"2.  **The Personnel Gap:** Traditionally, developers wrote code, and a separate operations team deployed it.
-With dev/prod parity, developers are closely involved in deploying their code and observing its behavior in production."
+2.  **The Personnel Gap:** Traditionally, developers wrote code, and a separate operations team deployed it.
+With dev/prod parity, developers are closely involved in deploying their code and observing its behavior in production.
-"3.  **The Tools Gap:** This is a major one.
+3.  **The Tools Gap:** This is a major one.
 Developers might use one set of tools (like Nginx, SQLite on OS X), while production runs on something entirely different (like Apache, MySQL on Linux).
-Factor X insists on keeping the operating systems, backing services (same type AND version – e.g., Postgres 14 in dev if it's Postgres 14 in prod), and other dependencies as identical as possible across all environments."
+Factor X insists on keeping the operating systems, backing services (same type AND version – e.g., Postgres 14 in dev if it's Postgres 14 in prod), and other dependencies as identical as possible across all environments.

-"Why is this so important?"
+Why is this so important?
-"Primarily, it helps **eliminate those frustrating 'it works on my machine' surprises.** When environments differ, you introduce unknown variables that can cause your application to behave differently in production than it did in development or staging."
+Primarily, it helps **eliminate those frustrating 'it works on my machine' surprises.** When environments differ, you introduce unknown variables that can cause your application to behave differently in production than it did in development or staging.
-"This leads to **faster, more reliable debugging and releases.** If an issue does arise, it's easier to pinpoint because the environment isn't a contributing factor to the discrepancy."
+This leads to **faster, more reliable debugging and releases.** If an issue does arise, it's easier to pinpoint because the environment isn't a contributing factor to the discrepancy.
-"It's also **crucial for robust Continuous Integration and Continuous Delivery (CI/CD)**.
-Automation relies on consistency."
+It's also **crucial for robust Continuous Integration and Continuous Delivery (CI/CD)**.
+Automation relies on consistency.
-"And critically, as `12factor.net` emphasizes, it helps **avoid subtle, hard-to-trace bugs caused by differing backing service versions or behaviors**, even when using adapters that theoretically abstract differences.
-The cost of these issues over an application's lifetime is substantial."
+And critically, as `12factor.net` emphasizes, it helps **avoid subtle, hard-to-trace bugs caused by differing backing service versions or behaviors**, even when using adapters that theoretically abstract differences.
+The cost of these issues over an application's lifetime is substantial.

-"Modern tools like containerization (Docker), virtual environments (Vagrant), and sophisticated packaging systems make achieving this parity far more feasible than it once was.
-The goal is to make your development environment a near-perfect replica of production."
+Modern tools like containerization (Docker), virtual environments (Vagrant), and sophisticated packaging systems make achieving this parity far more feasible than it once was.
+The goal is to make your development environment a near-perfect replica of production.

-"On the next slide, we'll see how Spring Boot helps us achieve this parity."
 -->

 ---